NJUChainStore/ChainStore/README.md

 2. `./run.sh run` to start Master(port 8080), Miner(port 8079) and WebService(port 8070)
 3. `./database.sh run {portNum, 8081 for example}` to start a Database in specified port
 4. Start as many databases as you want.
 At least 2 is recommended.
-5. You are ready to use the system!
+5. System is ready!
 Access `http://localhost:8070` for Web Management.
-6. To stop the system, execute `./database.sh stop` to stop databases and `./run.sh stop` to stop the rest components.
+6. To stop the system, execute `./database.sh stop` to stop databases and `./run.sh stop` to stop the rest of the components.

 ## Features